Justification of Red List Category

 Population justification

-The global population size has not been quantified, but the species was described as probably not common (Cleere 1998).
+The global population size has not been quantified, but the species is described as scarce (Eaton et al. 2021).
 However, it was found to be locally fairly common on Mt.
 Trus Madi, Sabah in 2010 (B. Harris in litt.
 2016, D. L. Yong in litt.
 2016) and at sites in the Kelabit highlands, Sarawak (D. L. Yong in litt.
-2016).
+2016, eBird 2022).
+Within its range, c.150,000 km2 of forest remains (per Global Forest Wach 2022) at suitable elevations and the population is therefore assumed to be large.

 Trend justification